UW-CTRL/AA548-spr2024/bite-size-notes/week-6-e-Perception_Aware_MPC_Paper_review.md

 where $f_{x}, f_{y}$ are the focal lengths for pixel rows and columns, respectively.
 Later, these equations can be used to express the projection velocity as a function of the quadrotor state and input vectors as we are interested in reducing the velocity of its projection onto the image plane.
+The following step-by-step approach summarizes our steps:
+### Step-by-Step Approach:

+1. Define the Dynamics of the Quadrotor
+2. Incorporate Perception Objectives
+3. Setup the Cost Function
+4. Convert the Point of Interest to the Camera Frame
+5. Project the Point onto the Image Plane
+6. Express the Projection Velocity
+7. Formulate the Unified Optimization Problem
+8. Solve the Optimization Problem using MPC

 ## Problem Formulation

 The unified optimization problem can be formulated as following: